How to Install a UK eSIM: Guide for iPhone and Android

 Some providers (including Roami) integrate VPN functionality with their plans, adding an extra layer of encryption on top of the cellular connection.
 If you regularly use public services or handle sensitive data while travelling, look for a provider that offers this.

 The UK has no restrictions on using eSIMs from foreign providers.
-You can buy a UK eSIM from any provider in any country and use it as soon as you arrive.
+You can buy a UK eSIM, England eSIM, or Great Britain eSIM from any provider in any country and use it as soon as you arrive.
 There’s no registration requirement, no ID check, and no paperwork.

 Installation is the process of downloading the eSIM profile onto your phone.
 This requires an internet connection and takes about 30 seconds on a modern phone.
 Once installed, the profile sits on your phone ready to use.